-- 1 (b) Sentence. - 2 Unlawful possession of firearms, other than handguns, and 3 firearm ammunition is a Class A misdemeanor.
-Unlawful - 4 possession of handguns is a Class 4 felony.
-The possession of - 5 each firearm or firearm ammunition in violation of this - 6 Section constitutes a single and separate violation. - 7 (c) Nothing in paragraph (1) of subsection (a) of this - 8 Section prohibits a person under 18 years of age from - 9 participating in any lawful recreational activity with a - 10 firearm such as, but not limited to, practice shooting at - 11 targets upon established public or private target ranges or - 12 hunting, trapping, or fishing in accordance with the Wildlife - 13 Code or the Fish and Aquatic Life Code. - 14 (Source: P.A.
+- (4) granting relief would not be contrary to the public interest; and - 7 (5) granting relief would not be contrary to federal law. - 9 (b) Sentence. - Unlawful possession of firearms, other than handguns, and firearm ammunition is a Class A misdemeanor.
+Unlawful possession of handguns is a Class 4 felony.
+The possession of each firearm or firearm ammunition in violation of this Section constitutes a single and separate violation. - (c) Nothing in paragraph (1) of subsection (a) of this Section prohibits a person under 18 years of age from participating in any lawful recreational activity with a firearm such as, but not limited to, practice shooting at targets upon established public or private target ranges or hunting, trapping, or fishing in accordance with the Wildlife Code or the Fish and Aquatic Life Code. - 22 (Source: P.A.
 99-143, eff.
-7-27-15.) - 15 (720 ILCS 5/24-3.2) (from Ch.
+7-27-15.) - 23 (720 ILCS 5/24-3.2) (from Ch.
 38, par.
 24-3.2) - Sec.
 24-3.2.
-Unlawful discharge of firearm projectiles. - 17 (a) A person commits the offense of unlawful discharge of - 18 firearm projectiles when he or she knowingly or recklessly - uses an armor piercing bullet, dragon's breath shotgun shell, - 20 bolo shell, or flechette shell in violation of this Section. - 21 For purposes of this Section: - 22 "Armor piercing bullet" means any handgun bullet or - 23 handgun ammunition with projectiles or projectile cores - 24 constructed entirely (excluding the presence of traces of - other substances) from tungsten alloys, steel, iron, brass, bronze, beryllium copper or depleted uranium, or fully jacketed bullets larger than 22 caliber whose jacket has a weight of more than 25% of the total weight of the projectile, and excluding those handgun projectiles whose cores are composed of soft materials such as lead or lead alloys, zinc or zinc alloys, frangible projectiles designed primarily for sporting purposes, and any other projectiles or projectile cores that the U. S. Secretary of the Treasury finds to be primarily intended to be used for sporting purposes or industrial purposes or that otherwise does not constitute "armor piercing ammunition" as that term is defined by federal law.
+Unlawful discharge of firearm projectiles. - 25 (a) A person commits the offense of unlawful discharge of

+- 1 firearm projectiles when he or she knowingly or recklessly - 2 uses an armor piercing bullet, dragon's breath shotgun shell, - 3 bolo shell, or flechette shell in violation of this Section.

+4 For purposes of this Section:

+"Armor piercing bullet" means any handgun bullet or handgun ammunition with projectiles or projectile cores constructed entirely (excluding the presence of traces of other substances) from tungsten alloys, steel, iron, brass, bronze, beryllium copper or depleted uranium, or fully jacketed bullets larger than 22 caliber whose jacket has a weight of more than 25% of the total weight of the projectile, and excluding those handgun projectiles whose cores are composed of soft materials such as lead or lead alloys, zinc or zinc alloys, frangible projectiles designed primarily for sporting purposes, and any other projectiles or projectile cores that the U. S. Secretary of the Treasury finds to be primarily intended to be used for sporting purposes or industrial purposes or that otherwise does not constitute "armor piercing ammunition" as that term is defined by federal law.